Medicine Lodge River

 The Medicine Lodge River is a 130 mi tributary of the Salt Fork of the Arkansas River in southern Kansas and northern Oklahoma in the United States.
 Via the Salt Fork and Arkansas rivers, it is part of the watershed of the Mississippi River.

 Name

-The Medicine Lodge River got its name from a large hut built by the Kiowa Indians, who believed the water from the river had healing properties if ingested or inhaled in a sauna type room.
+The Medicine Lodge River got its name from a large hut built by the Kiowa people, who believed the water from the river had healing properties if ingested or inhaled in a sauna type room.